Samyak-M/Github-Markdown-and-Jekyll/topics/titanicPassengerData.md

 # Titanic Passenger Data
-Following is the list of passenger's name and their names boarded in the Titanic ship:
+Following is the list of passenger's name and their ages boarded in the Titanic ship:

 {% for entry in site.data.titanic %}